AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 The version of Dispatcher Tools is different from that of the AEM SDK.
 Ensure the version of Dispatcher Tools is provided via the AEM SDK version matching the AEM as a Cloud Service version.

-1. Unzip the downloaded `aem-sdk-XXX.zip` file
+1. Unzip the downloaded `aem-sdk-xxx.zip` file
 1. Unpack the Dispatcher Tools into `~/aem-sdk/dispatcher`
    + Windows: Unzip `aem-sdk-dispatcher-tools-x.x.x-windows.zip` into `C:\Users\<My User>\aem-sdk\dispatcher` (creating missing folders as needed)
    + macOS / Linux: Execute the accompanying shell script `aem-sdk-dispatcher-tools-x.x.x-unix.sh` to unpack the Dispatcher Tools